 Dean of Students

-Lynette Lucero is new to CHSC Osage.
-Lynette is a seasoned educator who has immense experience that will bolster our student conduct, help expand educators understanding and use of restorative practices and classroom management.
+Lynette Lucero is a seasoned educator who has immense experience that will bolster our student conduct, help expand educators understanding and use of restorative practices and classroom management.
 Lynette possess tremendous relational skills that will truly take our school to the next level!

 Lynette received her undergraduate degree in Secondary Education from UNC.
 She is endorsed in a 7-12 Social Studies and in K12 Physical Education.
 Lynette earned her Masters in Educational Leadership from UNC and holds an Initial Principal License.